1j01/look-around-you.go/README.md

 done
 ```

-I gave nice names to all the operating systems listed in `gox -osarch-list`, in a complicated [go template](https://gohugo.io/templates/introduction/) which is what the tool supports for formatting.
+I gave nice names to all the operating systems listed in `gox -osarch-list`, in a complicated [go template](https://gohugo.io/templates/introduction/) which is what the tool supports for formatting file names.

 I considered generating the template using code, since it's really not a good language to author something like that...